-- Give an extended regular expression (ERE) that targets any sequence of 5 characters, including the newline character \n - Give an ERE that targets any string starting with an arbitrary number of \ followed by any number of - UNIX-like shells (such as bash) allow the user to write batch files in which comments can be added.
+- Give an extended regular expression (ERE) that targets any sequence of 5 characters, including the newline character \n - 2 Give an ERE that targets any string starting with an arbitrary number of \ followed by any number of - UNIX-like shells (such as bash) allow the user to write batch files in which comments can be added.
 A line is defined to be a comment if it starts with a # sign.
 What ERE accepts such comments? - Obesign an ERE that accepts numbers in scientific notation.
-Such a number must contain at least one digit and has two optional parts: - A "decimal" part : a dot followed by a sequence of digits - An "exponential" part: an E followed by an integer that may be prefixed by + or -

-• Examples : 42, 66.4E-5, 8E17, ...
+Such a number must contain at least one digit and has two optional parts: - A "decimal" part : a dot followed by a sequence of digits - An "exponential" part: an E followed by an integer that may be prefixed by + or - - Examples: 42, 66.4E-5, 8E17, ...

-- Design an ERE that accepts "correct" phrases that fulfill the following criteria: - The first word must start with a capital letter - The phrase must end with a full stop . - The phrase must be made of one or more words (made of the characters a...z and A...Z) separated by a single space - There cannot be two phrases on the same line.
+- Design an ERE that accepts "correct" phrases that fulfill the following criteria: - No prepending/appending spaces - The first word must start with a capital letter - The phrase must end with a full stop . - The phrase must be made of one or more words (made of the characters a...z and A...Z) separated by a single space - There must be one sentence per line